 Hyperinflation, the Great Depression, and German Collective Economic Memory

-This paper is published with Economics & Politics; here, you access the gated or ungated version.
-You can also find a short discussion of our findings in the German economics blog Ökonomenstimme, in the discussion series of the Schnelldienst published by the ifo Institute, as well as what our findings imply for Christine Lagarde, the ECB’s new president, in our policy paper, published with the Jacques Delors Institute, Berlin (in English or German).
+This paper is published in Economics & Politics; here, you can access the gated or ungated version.
+You can also find a short discussion of our findings in the German economics blog Ökonomenstimme, in the discussion series of the Schnelldienst published by the ifo Institute, as well as what our findings imply for Christine Lagarde, the ECB’s new president, in a policy paper published with the Jacques Delors Institute, Berlin.